 What Side of the Fence Are You On?
 Boundary Disputes in Florida & Elsewhere

-Once upon a time in a court room, I watched as someone started to explain themselves to a Judge.
+Once upon a time in a courtroom, I watched as someone started to explain themselves to a Judge.
 As the person continued to explain why they did what they did, the Judge politely made them stop.
 The Judge – slightly exasperated – looked up at the person standing behind the podium, and simply said to them, “The road to hell is paved with good intentions.”
-Everyone in the court room, including the Judge, understood that the person probably did have good intentions.
+Everyone in the courtroom, including the Judge, understood that the person probably did have good intentions.
 However, those good intentions did not excuse the person’s behavior as to why they were in court in the first place.
-The same can be said of many things in life.
+Many things in life are the same.
 Everyone has good intentions, but sometimes situations can go “South” very quickly.
-This includes situations with neighbors.
+This includes boundary disputes with neighbors.

-You’ve probably heard the famous proverb “Good fences make good neighbors”.
+You’ve probably heard the famous proverb “Good fences make good neighbors.”
 The famous American Poet Robert Frost once referred to the proverb “Good fences make good neighbors” twice in his poem Mending Wall.
-In the poem Mending Wall, Frost explored the purpose behind rebuilding a stone wall between two farmers.
+In the poem, Frost explored the purpose behind rebuilding a stone wall between two farmers.
 One of the farmers twice states the proverb when discussing the rebuilding of the stone wall.
 The meaning of the proverb, both in Frost’s poem and in real life, is whether or not fences actually make good neighbors.
 Are fences a good thing?
-Depends.
+It depends.
 During boundary disputes, they can certainly cause a ruckus – just ask an attorney for real estate.

 There are many types of fences.
 Often times we think of fences in a subdivision – especially if you live in a subdivision.
 Perhaps an HOA has strict requirements for what types of fences are allowed within a subdivision.
 Maybe you live within city limits and you must first get a permit before you put up a fence.
 On the other hand, you may live in the country and you need big fences to keep in your cattle or horses.
 Fences are very common.
 An attorney for real estate can help you with any situations you may have regarding real property issues, and boundary disputes are one of them.